libra/website/docs/my-first-transaction.md

 * Check the connection to testnet.
 * Query the sender account to make sure it exists.
 Use the following command for an account with index 0:
     * `query account_state 0`
-* You can try quitting the client using `quit` or `q!`  and run the following command again to connect to the testnet:
+* You can try quitting the client using `quit` or `q!`,  and run the following command again to connect to the testnet:
     * `cargo run -p client --bin client -- -a ac.stable.aws.hlw3truzy4ls.com -p 80`

 ## Sample Outputs